Village of Montgomery Annual Drinking Water Quality Report for 2010

 (Federal ID 3503542 )

 This report is basically the same as the reports you have received in the past, very little has changed.
-Testing of our water supply system to be sure the drinking water the Village of Montgomery delivers to your home or business remains safe, continues.
-In some parts of the Village, we are still experiencing brown water at times.
-The water, even though it has been discolored, meets all Health Department standards for safe drinking water.
-The Department of Public Works will be flushing hydrants beginning with the week of April13th-April17 2009.
+Testing of our water supply system to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe, continues.
+The Department of Public Works will be flushing hydrants beginning with the week of April 18th – April 22th 2011.
 Again, you will experience some brown water during this period.
 When the brown water occurs, run your water until it clears, (usually about 5 minutes).

-All Total Coliform water samples taken during 2008 from water delivered to our residents were negative.
+On June 14th and August 11th, 2010, there were samples that tested positive for total coliform.
+All other Total Coliform water samples taken during 2010 from water delivered to our residents were negative.
+As a result, five more tests were taken from each positive location.
+All ten repeat samples tested negative for total coliform.
 All water delivered to the consumer was safe to drink.
 The water is treated by disinfection with chlorine to destroy microorganisms prior to delivery to the customers.

-As mentioned before, our water is derived from four drilled wells.
-The source water assessment has rated these wells as having a medium-high susceptibility to microbials, nitrated, industrial solvents, and other industrial contaminants.
-These ratings are due primarily to the close proximity of a SPDES permitted discharge facility ( industrial/commercial facilities that discharge wastewater into the environment and are regulated by the state and/federal government), the low-level residential activity and the pasture that are located in the assessment area.
+As mentioned before, our water is derived from six drilled wells.
+The source water assessment has rated these wells as having a medium-high susceptibility to microbials, nitrates, industrial solvents, and other industrial contaminants.
+These ratings are due primarily to the close proximity of a SPDES permitted discharge facility (industrial/commercial facilities that discharge wastewater into the environment and are regulated by the state and/federal government), the low-level residential activity and the pasture that is located in the assessment area.
 In addition, the wells draw from fractured bedrock and various aquifers and the overlying soils may not provide adequate protection from potential contamination.
-While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State’s drinking water standards for microbial contamination.
+While the source water assessment rates our wells as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.
 A copy of the assessment, including a map of the assessment area, can be obtained by contacting us, as noted in this report.

 Where does our water come from?